Made in Canada

 You can easily replace it with 1/4 inch mesh hardware cloth from a hardware store.
 It should cost about $5.
 The screen is 27.5 x 30.5 inches (70 x 77 cm).
 Hardware cloth is usually sold in 36 inch rolls so you can simply bend the edges to fit the bottom snugly.

 Make sure that the ground is level so that the screen lays flat.
 It needs to be on earth so that microorganisms, worms and water can transfer.
 Do not put it on concrete or wood.
+Make sure the ground underneath drains so puddles do not form under the bin.
+The bin breathes from the bottom as well as the sides and you do not want it to go anaerobic.
 If it is in sun it will speed the process slightly but if it is too sunny, the compost may dry out and necessitate watering.
 You will probably want it fairly close to the kitchen so that is convenient to dump scraps.
 You will be doing that more frequently than taking finished compost to the garden.